keboola/connection-docs/writers/database/bigquery/index.md

 There is one more thing to do before you can start adding tables.
 Specify the Google BigQuery Dataset and click on the **Save** button.
 All tables in this configuration will be written to this dataset.
-The dataset must exist, the writer does not have permissions to create the dataset.
+If the dataset does not exist the roles assigned to the Google Service Account will allow the writer to create it.

 ## Add Tables